- How Much Does a Radiofrequency Ablation Cost? (2025 Updates)

-- Average cost of Radiofrequency ablation in Turkey
+- Cost of Radiofrequency ablation in Turkey in 2025

 Radiofrequency ablation (RFA) is a well established medical technique, used in various medical fields to relieve pain, shrink enlarged tissues, and ablate cardiac tissues that disturb heart rhythm.